Professional resume templates for product managers

 The following resume templates for product managers are formatted to emphasize different aspects of your experience.
 Each is also designed to be compatible with ATS.
 Choose the template that you think will best highlight your expertise and help you stand out from other applicants.
 Download each template for free and customize it to fit your needs.

 This product manager resume format is the most common — equally suitable for someone early in their career or someone seeking a more senior role.
 It presents job experience in reverse chronological order (starting with most recent) and gives you space to list responsibilities and accomplishments for each role you have held.

-A combination resume places chronological work experience next to functional product management abilities.
+A hybrid product manager resume places chronological work experience next to functional product management abilities.
 It is a great way for mid-level product managers who are applying to more senior product management positions to give context to the skills, disciplines, and methods you use in your day-to-day work.

 This entry-level product manager resume is perfect for recent college graduates looking to break into the product management field.
 The format focuses on experience gained while pursuing an education, such as product-related coursework, projects, and awards.

 Review your application thoroughly, and double-check it for accuracy and consistency.
 Once you have submitted an application start preparing for the next step — the interview process.
 Refer to this list of interview questions for product managers, then download the free job interview template in Aha!
 Notebooks.
 You can fill in your answers to common questions that product managers are asked and think about the questions you want to ask your interviewer.